 Freight Quote Australia mainly gets enquiries about how to ship big items, but customers also ask us for advice on transporting breakable items.
 Fragile goods often need more attention when it comes to preparing them for transport.
 While some items can just be put in a box and forgotten, you often need to spend a bit more time packaging fragile goods to make sure they can withstand a reasonable amount of handling that comes with freight.
-Whether you’re moving house, or transporting a treadmill across the country, you need to make sure that the goods won’t get damaged along the way.
+Whether you’re moving house, shipping a pitbike or transporting a treadmill across the country, you need to make sure that the goods won’t get damaged along the way.

 Take Your Time